innovation-lab-prague/booking/README.md

 # Innovation Lab Booking list

-Create Your first booking in 4 simple steps:
+Create Your first booking in 8 simple steps:
   1. Login to GitHub with your UserId
   2. Open ```labRequests.js```
+  3. Click on a **pen symbol** 'top right' to add new request
+  4. Add comma after the last request line if missing and hit ENTER
-  3. Add line according to Your needs
+  5. Add line according to Your needs
-  4. Create Pull request
+  6. Add description in `Propose file change`
+  7. Hit on green button `Propose file change`
+  8. On the next page hit `Create Pull request`

 You can choose from three areas:
  - A-ROUNDTABLE - The round table meeting area with 8 seats, Sharp SmartScreen 60'